 The Theme overlays the core software but doesn’t modify the core

 Sometimes your theme updates and the plugin you thought was compatible stops working

-Plugins are specifically coded and written by developers who integrate the code to work within the existing core.
+Plugins are specifically coded and written by Developers who integrate the code to work within the existing core.
 Plugins add specific functions to the website.

 The WordPress Plugin Repository

 Fierce competition exists, and you’ll find one plugin developer criticizing another one.
 Just because a plugin isn’t in the WordPress Repository doesn’t mean it’s no good.

 WordPress Core Updates

 WordPress is a good software to use.
 You can tell by the number of people using it.
-28% of websites worldwide run on WordPress.
+30% of websites worldwide run on WordPress.
 The core software is updated with security fixes regularly.

 In the Dashboard in the Updates section you will see when there is an update needed.

 This site updates with one click.
 The customizations and changes made in the Divi Theme are inside the modules and don’t affect the Divi core code or WordPress core code.